njacobsonlab/Pretrained-Actigraphy-Transformer/README.md

 # Is Attention All You Need For Actigraphy?
 Pre-trained Transformers for Wearable Accelerometer Data 🏃‍♀️🏃

 >**All** the information to help you implement ALBERT can be found in this README!
-If anything is missing/confusing, don't hesitate to contact the corresponding author at franklin.y.ruan.24@dartmouth.edu
+If anything is missing/confusing, let us know (our contacts are below)!

 Abstract: [Missing]